 At present, we conduct all laboratory activities at NIH under the CRADA agreement.
 The Company maintains a single office in a designated area of Dr. Kovach's residence and receives mail at the post office depot, 248 Route 25A, No. 2, East Setauket, New York 11733.
-No additional facilities are needed until the Company develops its independent laboratory.
+No additional facilities are expected to be needed during the remainder of 2011.